 Video 11: Comparison of FFA (other vendor) device and Basic Computer

-Some roulette computer sellers are incredibly dishonest about their device's sophistication.
-This video shows my basic version computer (free for my system players) compared to the most expensive version from another computer developer.
+Our basic version computer (free for our system players) compared to the most expensive version from another computer developer.

 Video 12: Hybrid V3 Remote Computer